Janelle Monáe Is At The Centre Of A Creepy Conspiracy In New Trailer For "Homecoming"

-The deeply unsettling story of the Homecoming Transitional Support Center continues in season two of the Amazon Prime original series Homecoming, and it promises to be even more twisted than you remember.
+The deeply unsettling story of the Homecoming Transitional Support Centrw continues in season two of the Amazon Prime original series Homecoming, and it promises to be even more twisted than you remember.

 Homecoming’s second season focuses on the mysterious Jackie (Janelle Monáe), who finds herself at the Geist Group’s live-in facility for veterans after waking up in a boat with zero recollection of how she got there — or who she is.
 As if adjusting to life as a civilian isn't hard enough, Jackie also can't shake the disturbing feeling that something isn't quite right with the world she's trying so hard to understand.